 Wat Hong Rattanaram Rajawaravihara | Second Class Royal Temple | Presiding Buddha Image: Phra Buddha Laksana

-This a second class royal temple of rajawaravihara, an ancient temple since Ayuttaya period.
+This a second grade royal temple of rajawaravihara, an ancient temple since Ayuttaya period.
 Originally called wat chao sua hong or Wat chao khrua hong, because a wealthy chines named nai hong built it.
 During Krung thon buri period it was called wat hong a-wat wihan and during King rama I reign of Rattanakosin period the name was changed to wat hong a-wat worawihan, and in King rama II reign its name changed to wat hong a-wat worawihan (just only changed a thai alphabet letter of a-wat).
 Later, in 1915 during King rama VI reign, its name was finally changed as Wat Hong Rattanaram Rajawaravihara.
 In Thon Buri period, this temple was the centre for religious education because it was located near to the h.m.
 King Taksin the great’ palace, therefore, The King took it under his royal patronage.
 In Krung Ratanakosin period, a major restoration was done to the temple by King rama III.
 In the u-bosot (ordination hall), there is palai(veranda) designed in King rama III’s art style’ the door arch is designed with both Chinese and western art styles, the stucco sculptures on the door arch inside are admired for their intricate designs, also there are tempera paintings in the glass-frames, these paintings depicted the story of ratana pimphawong (the story of emerald buddha).
 They were the craftsmenship in the reign of king rama III and king ramar VI.
 On the door arch of hor trai (monastic Buddhist library) is carved in a krua thao-style scroll of floral motif by the craftsmenship in the early rattanakosin period.
 Inside the u-bosot (ordination hall), there is and antique golden Buddha image which was covered with lime.After breaking the lime covering, the golden Buddha image was discovered.
 It is a Buddha image from Sukhothai period, and old u-thong alphabets was found inscribed at the Buddha image.
 The fine arts department registerd the temple to be the national ancient monument in 1949.

 The Uposatha Hall